 Singapore: MPA Releases Updated IMO2020 Guidance

-Ms Quah Ley Hoon, CE MPA, giving her opening address at the MPA-SSA Seminar on IMO 2020 Global Sulphur Limit.
+Speakers and moderators at the MPA-SSA Seminar on IMO 2020 Global Sulphur Limit.
 Image Credit: MPA

 The Maritime and Port Authority of Singapore (MPA) today announced it has published the second edition of two technical guides on the upcoming IMO2020 rule.